Spotify is one of the best streaming platforms in the world – no doubt about it. But, even Spotify is not bug-free.

 If you received a message that “your firewall might be blocking Spotify,” click the “Start” button and open the “Control Panel.”
 Then, select “System and Security” and go to “Windows Defender Firewall.”

-This is for PC devices.
-If you’re a Mac use, go to System Settings > Network > Firewall.
+This covers Spotify not working on PC devices.
+If you’re a Mac user, go to System Settings > Network > Firewall.

 Choose “Allow an App or Feature Through Windows Defender Firewall”, select “Spotify”, and then tap “Change Settings” to confirm.